populse/mia_processes/docs/html/_sources/documentation/bricks/tools/Delete_data.rst.txt

 The input of this brick should be an output file from a brick or a pipeline.
 All the outputs from this file history will be removed.

-If "to_keep_filters" is used, the files macthing the regex of the filter will be kept.
+If "to_keep_filters" is used, the files matching the regex of the filter will be kept.

-If "to_remove_filter" is used, the files macthing the regex of the filter will be deleted.
+If "to_remove_filter" is used, the files matching the regex of the filter will be deleted.

-You can check that your regex `here <https://regex101.com/>`_.
+You can check your regex `here <https://regex101.com/>`_.

 --------------------------------------